Women vs. Men Bathroom Habits

 There are two types of people in the world: those who fold and those who crumple their toilet paper.
 Both the crumplers and folders have men and women in their ranks, but we were curious as to whether or not there’s a preferred method for each gender.

 The numbers are uncannily opposite when it comes to men and women folding vs. crumpling.
-According to a 2000 survey, 52 percent of women and 38 percent of men crumple.
+According to a 2000 survey by MIT, 52 percent of women and 38 percent of men crumple.
 The folding statistics are flipped: 38 percent of women and 52 percent of men fold.
 So, what happened to the missing 10 percent from each gender?
 Six percent of both men and women don’t have a preference, and the remaining respondents weren’t really sure what they do in the bathroom — or maybe they just didn’t feel like disclosing their paper predilections to some officious bathroom surveyor.

 HOW THE GENDERS CHOOSE BATHROOM STALLS